 Through energy efficiency projects, renewable electricity and the deployment of new technologies, we are improving the environmental footprint of our operations.
 We are also advancing innovations in our facilities and our supply chain to conserve and protect water and to rethink waste as a catalyst for innovation.

 - Our Janssen Sciences Cork, Ireland facility is home to one of four wind turbines at Johnson & Johnson locations in Ireland.
 In 2022, the site was also recognized by the World Economic Forum with a Sustainability Lighthouse designation, a community of world-leading manufacturing facilities and supply chains using Fourth Industrial Revolution technologies to increase operational performance and environmental sustainability.

-- At our Janssen campus in Beerse, Belgium, multiple wells, each approximately 1.6 miles deep, will soon provide renewably sourced hot water that will significantly reduce the site’s emissions.
+- At our Janssen campus in Beerse, Belgium, multiple wells, each approximately 1.6 miles deep, will provide renewably sourced hot water to significantly reduce the site’s emissions.

 - Several of our facilities are LEED (Leadership in Energy and Environmental Design) certified by the U.S. Green Building Council (USGBC) including facilities in Mumbai, India, Leiden, Netherlands, and Xi’an, China.